mauro637/mauro637/README.md

 ### Hi there 👋

-I’m a junior gaming programming in unity and c#.
+I’m a junior game programming in unity and c#.

 <!--
 **mauro637/mauro637** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.